BDC Hamburger Icon

 • Assess individual user needs.
 Different people within your business will need access to certain features but not others.
 Your sales team, for example, might require more advanced features, such as call forwarding and voicemail-to-email, whereas your admin staff might only need basic call-handling functionality.
 Knowing what specific features your staff would use is important for the quote-gathering process.

 • Contact suppliers’ sales teams.
 Budget is important when selecting a cloud phone service provider.
-Many of the features you want will be included in suppliers’ plans, but some will be add-ons.
+Many of the features you want will be included in suppliers’ plans, but some will only be available as add-ons.
 Many plans also include seat minimums and maximums, so be aware of this when comparing providers.
 If your company makes international calls beyond Canada, which is typically included for free with domestic calling, pay close attention to the number of international minutes included with each plan and if there are overage fees.
 When dealing with a rep from a cloud-based phone service provider, share your exact requirements to get the best possible quote with them.

 • Take advantage of free trial offers.
 When you’re choosing a business phone system, take advantage of the 14-day and 30-day trials many suppliers offer on their plans.
 It’s a good idea to spend at least some time working with the interface and features you find most important in a new phone system before you make a purchase decision.
-This is also a great opportunity to put their client services teams through their paces to discover how responsive and quick they are.
+This is also a great opportunity to put the vendors’ client services teams through their paces to discover how responsive and quick they are.

 • Check out customer reviews.
 Many companies will be on their best behavior during the trial period.
-To get a better sense of how a particular supplier handles customer queries and complaints in general, check out independent reviews of their service online.
+To get a better sense of how a particular supplier handles customer queries and complaints in general, check out independent user reviews of their service online.

 • Create a competitive bidding environment.
 If you can, get three or more quotes, letting the rep you’re dealing with at each supplier know that you’re talking with their competitors.
 If you’ll be migrating a lot of staff to your new cloud system, you may be able to negotiate a discount, as suppliers often drop their prices to secure your business.
-A good idea, especially for larger businesses, is to ask for firm quotes at the end of the month when reps are chasing their targets.
+A good idea, especially for larger businesses, is to ask for firm quotes at the end of the month when reps are chasing their sales targets.

 >> Learn More: How Does a Virtual Phone Number Work?